Aorta3698/dusk/src/chapters/design.md

 Coming from Canary, I'd like to focus on keeping its low scissors and 2u SFS, while optimizing for SFS and keeping an eye on SFB.

+`Dusk` was designed with info obtained with corpus made out of MonkeyType and Typeracer quotes (duplicates removed).

 ## Vowel Block
 I decided to go with the popular vowel block
 ```